 Water fasting is a practice that has been around for hundreds of years.
-It has grown in popularity as a quick way to lose weight and get healthier.
+It has grown in popularity as a quick way to lose weight.
 Some water fasting advocates even claim that it can cure cancer, help you live longer, and make your brain function better.
 However, health experts warn against the dangers of doing a 7 day water fast without supervision.

 This article will cover everything there is to know about this practice.
 In addition to finding out what a 7 day fast is, you will learn how it works, who should not try it, the risks associated with water fasting for seven days at a time, and also some potential benefits.

 As its name suggests, a water fast involves consuming no food but only water (10).
 Some variations of this diet allow unsweetened black coffee and green tea.
 This helps break the monotony of drinking plain water for a whole week.
 While on this fast, you’re also allowed to balance electrolytes by licking pure pink Himalayan salt.